Arnabdaz/8085_programs/README.md

 15. Write a program to find the smallest number in an array

 16. Write a program to search a number in an array

+17. Write a program to sort an array in ascending order

+18. Write a program to sort an array in descending order